kudobuilder/kudo/keps/0033-structured-parameters.md

     required: ["URI"]
 ```

+KUDO will support both package formats for the future.
+At some point the old format might become deprecated, but this will not be planned yet.

+Note: The apiVersions here (`v1beta1` and `v2beta2`) correspond to the CRD versions, but are separate definitions, even if they seem to be similar in certain aspects.

 ### CRDs

 Normally, per Kubernetes conventions, CRDs would evolve over released versions without a breaking change from one version to the next, allowing clients to gradually convert to new CRD versions.
 This requires for a CRD to be convertible from the old version to new _and vice versa_ for all clients (new and old) to be able to read/write both old and new CRD versions.
 However, such a conversion in both directions will not be possible with this change, as JSON-schema supports a lot of configurations which will not be mappable from a flat list.

-There will be a hard break from the current from `v1beta1` to the new `v1beta2`.
+There will be a hard break for clients and users of CRDs from `v1beta1` to the new `v1beta2`.
 We will provide a migration path for existing installed CRDs, but the clients accessing these CRDs will need to be updated.

 #### Conversion